weijiekoh/mixer/README.md

 git submodule update --init
 ```

 Download the circuit, keys, and verifier contract.
-These are not for production
-use.
-Doing this instead of generating your own keys will save you about 20
+Doing this instead of
+generating your own keys will save you about 20 minutes.
+Note that these are
-minutes.
+not for production use as there is no guarantee that the toxic waste was
+discarded.

 ```bash
 ./scripts/downloadSnarks.sh